daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ## Lecture 3 (Chapter 3): Demand Curves -- coverage outline

-\textcolor{gray}{In lecture at this point I give you an example of a very surprising case that nonetheless may plausibly occur.}
+\textcolor{gray}{In lecture at this point I give you an example of a very surprising case that nonetheless may occur, at least in theory.}

 *Key goals of these lectures (and accompanying self-study)*

-1. How do you derive an *individual's* demand curve from her utility function?
+1. How do you derive an *individual's* demand curve from her utility function?^[Answer: practice, practice, practice. :)]
 1. What properties do demand curves have?
 1. Understand the following concepts and outcomes (and/or how to derive them):
     - Substitution and income effects (of a price change)
-    - Goods that are 'substitutes' or 'complements'
+    - Goods that are 'substitutes' or 'complements'^[remember, this is not the same as 'perfect substitutes/complements']
     - Consumer surplus (from a transaction)
     - The lump-sum principle (and the distortion of taxation)
 1. What is a *market* demand curve, and how do we derive it?
-1. Understand the concepts and how to compute:
+1. Understand the concepts:
     - Price elasticity (of market demand for a product), and what it means to firms' pricing strategy
     - Income elasticity (...)
     - Cross-price elasticity (between two products)
 1. Be able to discuss real world examples and applications of the above

+[comment]: <> (101BB)

+- And be able to compute the above

+[comment]: <> (101EE)

 ***